 Android may be Google’s most popular OS but it has a few glaring shortcomings.
-The first is fragmentation and the second is its inability to make use of larger screens.
+The first is fragmentation and the second is its inability to use larger screens.
 The OS itself does not have any of these problems, however, it is the implementation.
-Chrome OS, on the other hand, is great for use on laptops and tablets.
+On the other hand, Chrome OS is great for laptops and tablets.
 No matter who you buy your Chromebook from, you can be sure you’ll have the same experience.
 Chrome OS solves the biggest problems with Android.
 While Google only sells it with Chromebooks, you can install and run Chrome OS from a USB Drive.
 If you are already a Chrome OS user, you can even create a bootable USB drive on Chrome OS.

 Chrome OS is not available for download anywhere so it is difficult to get your hands on it, It’s an open-source counterpart, Chromium OS, however, is readily available to download, install, modify, etc. Chrome OS is owned and maintained by Google.
-Chromium OS is maintained by the open-source community and lacks a couple of features in comparison but overall, if you want a taste of Chrome OS, it’s a good place to start.
+Chromium OS is maintained by the open-source community and lacks a couple of features in comparison.
+Overall, if you want a taste of Chrome OS, it’s a good place to start.

 Requirements